Hannah Burgess (Ceramicist and Marketing at YVAN)

 What changes would you like to see in the wider arts sector?

 The most glaringly obvious one for me personally is studio affordability.
-I’m lucky to have an affordable studio through East Street Arts but honestly these are few and far between now with some recent closures in Leeds particularly.
-Most artist studios being advertised are unbelievably expensive which just serves to create an artistic output that’s based on exclusivity and privilege.
+Now I’m being kicked out of the only affordable studio in Leeds for ceramics, I’m more aware than ever of how expensive studios are.
+Most artist studios being advertised are at what you’d expect larger businesses could only afford rather than sole artist/traders, which just serves to create an artistic output that’s based on exclusivity and privilege.

 What are your future aspirations as a visual artist and have you got anything coming up you’d like to share?